20 BMS 1965 (Zerit 20 mg)

 Generic Name: stavudine

-Pill imprint 20 BMS 1965 has been identified as Zerit 20 mg.
+This pill with imprint "20 BMS 1965" is Orange, Capsule-shape and has been identified as Zerit 20 mg.
+It is supplied by Bristol-Myers Squibb.

 Zerit is used in the treatment of hiv infection; nonoccupational exposure and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
 Risk cannot be ruled out during pregnancy.
-Zerit 20 mg is not subject to the Controlled Substances Act.
+Zerit 20 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: